-Have you ever considered becoming a pharmacy technician?
+Have you ever considered becoming a pharmacy technician (pharm tech)?
 It’s a great career for people who have strong customer-service skills and are detail-oriented.
 After all, pharmacy technicians are responsible for filling prescriptions, which must be done correctly.
 If working behind the counter at a pharmacy intrigues you and you have always wanted to be involved in the health care industry, becoming a pharmacy technician may be right for you!
 The next step is choosing a program that will get you there.

 Is the college or program accredited?